 Scaling Restaurant Lead Generation with JYNI

 Finding restaurants manually — Google Maps, Yelp, local directories — is time-consuming and produces lists that every competing broker already has.
-JYNI's AI agents find restaurant businesses in your target states, verify their phone and email in real time, and deliver exclusive leads directly to your pipeline.
-Because leads are never shared with other brokers, you reach owners before they've been called by five competitors that morning.
+JYNI's AI agents surface restaurant businesses in your target states, check their phone and email, and the leads land in your pipeline as agents discover them.
+Because leads are private to your workspace — JYNI does not resell your pipeline — you reach owners before they've been called by five competitors that morning.

 Brokers who configure JYNI agents targeting restaurants in major metro areas (NYC, LA, Miami, Chicago, Houston, Dallas) typically see the largest average deal sizes.
 Tier-2 cities (Phoenix, Tampa, Charlotte, Nashville) offer less competition and solid deal flow for brokers who want faster response rates.